 Why eCommerce returns are bad for business

-Retailers can drive huge sales volumes around key events like Black Friday.
-But if a large chunk of these orders get sent back, the brand loses out.
+Retailers can drive massive sales volumes around key events like Black Friday.
+But if many of these orders get sent back, the brand loses out.

 Some of these behaviors may ring true with your own eCommerce business.